Abstracts and Bios of Presenters

 Widdowson

-The last stop on the cosmic journey: an estimated time of arrival
+The last stop on the cosmic

 Saturday,